 The sausage and the sauce are the house specialties.
-The sausage is very smoky and a little spicy, course ground, more like the kind of sausage you have on a bun, than sliced as a stand along meat.
-The tomato based sauce is more vinegar than sweet, with a touch of celery and fairly hot.
+The sausage is very smoky and a little spicy, course ground, more like the kind of sausage you have on a bun, than sliced as a stand alone meat.
+The tomato based sauce is more vinegar than sweet, with a touch of celery and a little hot.
 The meat seems a little pricey at $18.50/pound.

 Of the other meats we tried, the rib tips and turkey were our favorites.
-The only sides which we have had are the fries, which are just cooked from frozen and nothing special, and the beans, which we had mixed opinions about.
+The only sides which we have had are the fries, which are just cooked from frozen and nothing special, and the beans, which some of liked and some did not.

 Jones Bar-B-Q no longer takes cash.
 Purchases are by credit or debit card only.
 The only restroom is a porta potty next to the building.